 Your comments, photos and contributions are very welcome: Email info"at"the-penis-website.com (replace "at" with @)

 You probably understand what I mean when I say that male sexuality has been demonized in recent years.

 For example, men are often condemned for using commercial sex services such as porn, prostitution, lap dancing and so forth – where the images of the men involved are presented as some kind of uncontrollable beast with as little control over their urges as a rutting stag.

 This is really only one example of the populist notion of male sexuality as something that's, well, almost pathological - and certainly not something to be admired or celebrated.

-Feminists condemn Men for their objectification of women – which is very interesting, considering that women can never understand what it's like for men to live with a male sex drive and feel it every moment of their lives.
+Feminists condemn men for their objectification of women – which is very ironic, considering that women can never understand what it's like for men to live with a male sex drive and feel it every moment of their lives.

 And of course while this is no different to the objectification of women's bodies as a desirable commodity that will enhance a man's self-esteem, and increase the respect he gets from other men, the cultural narrative which we all face seems to generally regard male sexuality as more worthy of criticism (if not condemnation) than female sexuality.

 It's interesting that men don't take a defensive position around male sexuality in the way that feminists do around female sexuality.